| Open

 entered the realm of corporate welfare.
 If this perception is allowed

-to continue respect for copyright generally will be undermined.
+to continue respect for copyright generally will be undermined. (f) Copyright protectionism should only be pursued

 so as to reduce the Aggregate Content Cost of each item of content

-(g) Creation of content is not an end in itself
+while securing the production of that content. (g) Creation of content is not an end in itself

 and must be balanced against the damage which copyright protectionism,